 - Giant Bomb Review: (Jeff Gerstmann)

-Bioshock 2 takes place in the year 1968.
-With Andrew Ryan out of the picture, Rapture was left without a ruler and nearly collapsed as a society (although it wasn't very stable when Ryan was around either).
-A woman named Sofia Lamb, who's ideas and views conflicted with Ryan's, took control and not only brought religion to Rapture (although the religion basically states that she is the Goddess) but began spreading her collectivist philosophy throughout the society.
+BioShock 2 takes place in the year 1968.
+With Andrew Ryan out of the picture, Rapture was left without a ruler and experienced a societal collapse.
+A woman named Sofia Lamb, whose ideas and views conflicted with Ryan's, took control and not only brought religion to Rapture but also began spreading her collectivist philosophy throughout the society.
 At the beginning of the game, Sofia Lamb takes the Little Sister your character (a Big Daddy named Subject Delta) was bound to and leaves you for dead.
 You wake up 10 years later and must go on a hunt to find your "daughter", since the bonding left you with a side effect that causes your body to shut down if you're apart for too long.